vimalloc/flask-jwt-extended/README.md

 Flask-JWT-Extended supports [refresh tokens] (https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/) out of the box.
 These are longer lived token which cannot access a jwt_required protected endpoint, but can be used to create new access tokens once an old access token has expired.
-By setting the access tokens to a shorter lifetime (see Options bellow), and utilizing fresh tokenks for critical endpoint (see Fresh Tokens bellow) we can help reduce the damage done if an access token is stolen.
+By setting the access tokens to a shorter lifetime (see Options below), and utilizing fresh tokens for critical views (see Fresh Tokens below) we can help reduce the damage done if an access token is stolen.
 Here is an example on how to use them:

 ```python